-Syria: Will ceasefire hold in first 24 hours?
+Syrian ceasefire appears to hold, but aid deliveries on standby

 Kerry: 'This is less than perfect'

+The ceasefire is the second such concerted attempt to bring peace to Syria this year.
+The United States and Russia coordinated a partial ceasefire in February, but violence soon resumed.

-After previous ceasefire attempts failed, Kerry addressed criticism that the latest deal is flawed.
+In the wake of the earlier failures, Kerry addressed criticism that the latest deal is flawed.

 "Sure, this is less than perfect," he said.
 "But flawed compared to what?
 Compared to nothing?